Severe Weather Awareness Week: Nebraska Statewide Tornado Drill

 Former NBA player Allen Iverson said it right.
 “We’re talkin’ about practice.”
 The Nebraska statewide Tornado Drill is scheduled for Wednesday, March 23 at 10:00 a.m. and it is time to practice.

 It is a good time to go over with your family – and yourself – what you should do and where you should go in the event a Tornado Warning is issued.

 During the drills, the National Weather Service will send a tone alerted warning message over NOAA Weather Radios.
 If you have a NOAA Weather Radio be sure to check to see if you received the notification.
 If the test did not sound an alert on your radio, make sure you have clear reception, fresh batteries, and make sure the “weather radio” portion of the radio is turned on.

-The test is primarily for the benefit of school participation and the majority of the workforce who are at their place of employment (or at home due to COVID) at that time.
+The test is primarily for the benefit of school participation and the majority of the workforce who are at their place of employment at that time.